AmaanKazi501/PeaceKazi0/README.md

-- 👋 Hi, I’m @PeaceKazi0
+- 👋 Hi, I’m metaphoricallyamaan
-- 👀 I’m interested in Anime, music and Gaming
-- 🌱 I’m currently learning C language
-- 💞️ I’m trying to learn New things
-- 📫 How to reach me, try Twitter (@Peace_Kazi_)

 <!---
 PeaceKazi0/PeaceKazi0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.